mikehayes330/readmeGenerator/README.md

   ![version shield](https://img.shields.io/badge/Version-1.0-blue.svg)
   ![license shield](https://img.shields.io/badge/License-isc-green.svg)

-  This is a solution to spending too much time creating a readme file for your project.
-Spend more time coding and less time worrying about your readme.
+  This project is a solution to taking too much time making a readme file.
+Spend more time developing and less time creating the readme.
+User will be prompted for sections of the readme file like description, installation instructions, licensing, testing, how to contribute to the project and how to contact you.

   ## Table of Contents